Pratyushk2003/Pratyushk2003/README.md

 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on the projects related to web dev/ Machine Learning
 - 📫 You can reach me at nevergiveup24.786@gmail.com
+- 📫 You can reach me at pratyushk824.786@gmail.com